emeraldhost/documentation/en/gameserver/palworld/performance-problems-on-palworld-servers.md

 Your EMERALDHOST Team

 :::info
-If you have any questions or problems, please visit our [Community-Discord-Server](https://discord.emeraldhost.de/).
+If you have any questions or problems, please visit our [Community Discord Server](https://discord.emeraldhost.de/).
 We will keep you regularly updated here and offer support.
 :::